-I have read the Internship Work Plan Agreement and approve it as an appropriate internship experience.

-Agency/Workplace Supervisor Date LCSC Business Division Internship Faculty Coordinator Date
+I have read the Internship Work Plan Agreement and approinternship experience. ove it as an appropriate Agency/Workplace Supervisor Date LCSC Business & Computer Science Division Internship Faculty Coordinator Date

-Original document will be retained by the LCSC Business Division.
+Original document will be retained by the LCSC Business & Computer Science Division.
 Copies will be provided to the student and agency supervisory.